Karel la Fargue

-Karel la Fargue (1738–1793), was an 18th-century Dutch painter from the northern Netherlands.
+Karel la Fargue (1738–1793) was an 18th-century painter from the Dutch Republic.

 He was born in The Hague to Jan Thomas la Fargue and was the younger brother of Paulus Constantijn la Fargue.
 His other siblings Maria Margaretha, Jacob Elias and Isaac Lodewijk also became painters.

 In 1768 he became a member of the Confrerie Pictura, along with his brother Isaac.

-He is known for topographical views like his older brother.
+Like his older brother, he is known for topographical views.
 He died in The Hague.

-In 1998, over 200 years after his death he was unmasked as a prolific forger of seventeenth-century Dutch drawings all detailed in the Oud Holland Magazine.
+More than 200 years after his death, he was unmasked in 1998 as a prolific forger of seventeenth-century Dutch drawings, as described in the magazine Oud Holland.